Preview of Upcoming Programs

 Beginner Bird Walk

-Join us on Saturday (10/28) and Sunday (10/29) morning at 8:30 a.m. at the front entrance of the Cornell Lab of Ornithology.
+Join us on Saturday (Oct.
+26) or Sunday (Oct.
+27) morning at 8:30 a.m. at the entrance of the Cornell Lab of Ornithology Visitor Center.
 We will walk the trails of Sapsucker Woods as we look and listen for birds.
 These 90-minute walks are targeted toward beginners, but all levels are welcome.
 Binoculars are available for loan.
 Walks are led by Cayuga Bird Club volunteers.
-The Visitor Center is closed for a major renovation and will reopen in spring 2024.
-An accessible outdoor portable toilet is available.
+Afterwards, stop in and explore the newly renovated Visitor Center featuring interactive exhibits and world-class art.
+Visitor Center hours are 10 a.m.–4 p.m.

 Family Weekend Breakfast with Dyson School Dean Jinhua Zhao